claws-lab/petgen/README.md

 #### [Link to the slides/presentation (pdf)](https://www.cc.gatech.edu/~srijan/docs/petgen_kdd21-final-release.pdf)
 #### [Link to the slides/presentation (pptx)](https://www.cc.gatech.edu/~srijan/docs/petgen_kdd21-final-release.pptx)

+### One-Line Description
+We conduct an adversarial attack on deep learning-based popularly-used malicious user detection models.

 ### Introduction
-What should a malicious user write next to fool a detection model?
+_What should a malicious user write next to fool a detection model?_
 Identifying malicious users is critical to ensure the safety and integrity of internet platforms.
 Several deep learning based detection models have been created.
 However, malicious users can evade deep